Misato-Seki/task-management-bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug in the Yle News Summary Bot
+about: Report a bug in the Task Management Bot
 title: "[Bug] <brief description>"
 labels: bug
 assignees: ''